-The community is invited to join Wellington's Council on September 11th, at 8:30 AM, to honor the victims of September 11, 2001 with a remembrance ceremony at Wellington's Patriot Memorial, located next to Village Hall, at 12198 Forest Hill Boulevard.
+The community is invited to join Wellington's Council on September 11th to honor the victims of September 11, 2001 with a remembrance ceremony at Wellington's Patriot Memorial, located next to Village Hall, at 12198 Forest Hill Boulevard.
 The Village Council will share their thoughts and lay a memorial wreath for those lost and affected by the attacks.
-The Palm Beach County Sheriff’s Office and Palm Beach County Fire Rescue will also be in attendance to show solidarity for those lost and affected by the events of September 11, 2001.
+Representatives from the Palm Beach County Sheriff’s Office, Palm Beach County Fire Rescue, and the New York Fraternal Order of Police, Lodge 3100, will also be in attendance to show solidarity for those lost and affected by the events of September 11, 2001.

 Patriot Memorial Sponsorship

 For more information on Patriot Memorial sponsorship opportunities, including personalized brick pavers, contact Michelle Diaz at 561-791-4117.

 Wellington's Council Pays Tribute to Victims and Heroes of the 911 Attacks